Saint Paul Union Depot: Current building

-The current structure was started in 1917 but was not completed until 1923 because World War I caused construction to halt for several years.
+The current structure was started in 1917 but was not completed until 1923 because World War I forced construction to halt for several years.

 During its heyday, the depot hosted the passenger trains of nine railroads, and more than 20 million pieces of mail passed through the station to the neighboring St. Paul Central Downtown Post Office annually.
 At its peak in the 1920s, there were 282 train movements daily.
 The waiting room stood atop nine platforms serving 18 tracks; the eight northern ones closest to the headhouse were stub-end tracks, while the other ten ran through.
 However, track ownership and trackage rights west of the station meant that most trains operated as though the station was a stub terminal.
 These trains, when they were intended to continue beyond the station, instead backed up to a wye just to the east to get to other main lines.

 The Saint Paul Union Depot Company controlled 9.24 mi of St. Paul trackage and terminal facilities, including the depot building.
 The company was operated in tandem with the Minnesota Transfer Railway Company, with effective control of both properties exercised by the same board, composed of representatives of the nine tenants.

 Train ridership began to erode in the 1920s as the automobile took hold and airlines began to operate.
-The railroads sought ways stem the flow of passengers and compete with these new forms of transportation.
+The railroads sought ways to stem the flow of passengers and compete with these new forms of transportation.
 As the Great Depression unfolded, more aggressive moves were required.
 The streamliner era in the United States began in 1934 with the introduction of the Chicago, Burlington and Quincy's Zephyr.
 After making a "Dawn-to-Dusk Dash" from Chicago to Denver, Colorado, the CB&Q's interest soon turned to the Twin Cities run.
 A demonstration run was completed in 6 hours and 4 minutes, including six one-minute stops.
 Other railroads were soon busy investigating how to run faster trains to Saint Paul and Minneapolis.

 The first locomotive to run in Minnesota, the William Crooks, was displayed at the depot from 1955 until the station's 1971 closure, after which it was moved to the Lake Superior Railroad Museum in Duluth.